LBNL-UCB-STI/beam/docs/users.rst

 * A configuration file (e.g. `beam.conf`)
 * The person population and corresponding attributes files (e.g. `population.xml` and `populationAttributes.xml`)
 * The household population and corresponding attributes files (e.g. `households.xml` and `householdAttributes.xml`)
-* The personal vehicle fleet (e.g. `vehicles.xml`)
+* The personal vehicle fleet (e.g. `vehicles.csv`)
-* The definition of vehicle types for the public transit fleet (e.g. `transitVehicles.xml`)
+* The definition of vehicle types including for personal vehicles and the public transit fleet (e.g. `vehicleTypes.csv`)
-* The mode choice parameters file (e.g. `modeChoiceParameters.xml`)
 * A directory containing network and transit data used by R5 (e.g. `r5/`)
 * The open street map network (e.g. `r5/beamville.osm`)
 * GTFS archives, one for each transit agency (e.g. `r5/bus.zip`)

 Outputs
 ^^^^^^^
 At the conclusion of a BEAM run using the default `beamville` scenario, you will see outputs written to the location as listed in the "Output Directory" text box.
-The files you in the output sub-folder should look like this when the run is complete:
+The files in the output sub-folder should look like this when the run is complete:

 .. image:: _static/figs/beamville-outputs.png